Reviaco/Reviaco-OS/README.md

 3. MAC OSX CLI basic tools using DarlingHQ.

-4. Android,  Blackberry,  PalmOS and Tizen apps using their emulators shipped with their official SDKs.
+4. Android,  Blackberry,  LG WebOS and Tizen apps using their emulators shipped with their official SDKs.

 5. Chrome apps using Chrome Web browser.